• +1 (714) 987 9001

 Cons of an S Corporation

-• All shareholders are required to be U.S. citizens or resident aliens.
-Foreign ownership is not allowed.
+• All owners must be U.S. citizens or legal residents.
+Foreign investors are not allowed.

 Compliance and Administrative Requirements

-• Shareholders who actively work in the business must pay Social Security and Medicare taxes on their salaries.
+• Owners who work in the business must pay Social Security and Medicare taxes on their salary.

-• Certain deductions and fringe benefits (e.g., health insurance, and retirement contributions) may be limited for S Corp shareholders.
+• Certain benefits, like health insurance or retirement contributions, may be limited for S corporation owners.

 S Corp Tax Rate and How It Works

-• Federal Tax: Since an S Corp is a pass-through entity, it does not pay federal income tax at the corporate level.
-Instead, shareholders report their share of profits on personal tax returns.
+• Federal Tax: Unlike a C Corp, an S corporation avoids corporate income tax at the federal level.
+Instead, owners report their share of profits on their personal tax returns.

-• State Taxes: Some states impose franchise or business taxes on S-corporations, which vary depending on location.
+• State Taxes: Some states charge a franchise or business tax on S corporations.
+The rates vary by state.

-• Payroll Taxes: Salaries paid to shareholders are subject to payroll taxes, but distributions are not, providing tax-saving opportunities.
+• Payroll Taxes: Salaries paid to owners are taxed for payroll purposes.
+However, distributions are not, which can provide tax savings.

 How Confiance Can Help You Set Up an S Corporation

-• Our experts ensure you meet all IRS requirements, including shareholder limits and ownership restrictions.
+Our team ensures you meet all IRS rules, including limits on shareholders and ownership.

-• We can perform the entire S Corp registration process for you.
-This will include state filings and IRS Form 2553 submission.
+We manage the full S Corp setup, including state filings and IRS Form 2553.

-• Our team will make sure that your business follows all the state and federal regulations from the very beginning.
+Our team makes sure your business follows state and federal rules from the start.

-• We help maintain corporate records, bylaws, and annual meeting minutes to meet legal requirements.
+We keep your corporate records, bylaws, and meeting notes updated to meet legal rules.

-• Our services include registered agent support and document filing assistance to keep your S Corp in good standing.
+Our team also handles registered agent duties and files key documents to keep your S Corp active.

 Conclusion